ecamo19/learning_book/docs/how_to/use_sql.md

 ### WHERE LIKE

 Operator when you want to compare similar values.
+In the example above a string of

 ```sql
 SELECT *